ae9803/My-Final-Project/README.md

 #ValeroApp
 Basic application demonstrating MEAN (Mongo, Express, Angular, and Node) Integration with Google Maps.
 App allows the user to view Valero Locations.
 Also allows the user to select a radius of stores.

+#Struggles I had

+I wanted to create a login area and a sidebar for the user to allow them to login and to allow them store locations for future use.
+Also, tried to work on google streets to allow a close view of the store, but I failed to pull the service and had to abandon the idea.

 #References Used
 Used this tutorial
 https://thinkster.io/tutorials/mean-stack